svenriebedell/SupportAssistScripts/README.md

 **Script:** `01_Detection_SA_registration_failed.ps1`

 **Overview**
 During automated deployments, it can be difficult to confirm whether a device has successfully registered with Dell TechDirect.
-Instead of manually cross-referencing your asset lists, this script queries Windows Management Instrumentation (WMI) to verify the SupportAssist registration status.
+Instead of manually cross-referencing your asset lists, this script queries Common Information Model (CIM) to verify the SupportAssist registration status.

 If the registration check fails, the script automatically executes `selfdiagnose.exe` and logs the output to the Windows Event Viewer.
 This provides immediate, actionable details for troubleshooting why the registration failed.